-Ecosystem processes in the SEAN are governed by climate characteristics (Derr et al. 2005).
-It is essential that the SEAN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
-These efforts are needed in order to support current vital sign monitoring activities within the park units of the SEAN.
-In order to do this, it is essential to understand the climate characteristics of the SEAN, as discussed in this chapter.
+The Rocky Mountain Network has determined that climate is a key driver of almost all vital signs likely to be monitored at all ROMN park units (Britten et al. 2005).
+An understanding of both current climate patterns and climate history in the ROMN is important to understanding and interpreting change and patterns in ecosystem attributes.
+It is essential that the ROMN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
+In order to do this, it is essential to understand the climate characteristics of the ROMN, as discussed in this chapter.

 2.1.
-Climate and the SEAN Environment
+Climate and the ROMN Environment